openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Below is a non-normative example of a Batch Credential Request requesting:

-* 2 Credentials for the same Credential Configuration and Credential Dataset but with different cryptographic binding keys
+* 2 Credentials for the same Credential Configuration and Credential Dataset but with different cryptographic binding keys;
-* 2 Credentials for the same Credential Configuration but with different Credential Dataset
+* 2 Credentials for the same Credential Configuration but with different Credential Dataset.

 ```
 POST /batch_credential HTTP/1.1